DataliftHQ/datalift/README.md

-> :warning: Datalift is currently **under heavy development and is not considered stable yet**.
+> :warning: This project is currently **under heavy development and is not considered stable yet**.
 This means that there may be bugs or unexpected behavior, and we don't recommend using it in production.
 >
 <p align="center">
   <a href="https://datalift.io"><img src="https://datalift.io/images/logo.png" height="150px" alt="Datalift"></a>